DesignRant/designrant-app/README.md

 2. Fork this repository into your own Github account.
 This creates a copy of the repository in your account.
 You can fork by clicking the Fork button at the top of the repository.
 3. Go to the forked repository that is now in your account and clone it.
 Get the clone URL by clicking on the green Code button and copy the URL to your clipboard (Will look something like https://github.com/Clariity/designrant-app.git).
 Then on the command line do: `git clone https://github.com/YourUsername/designrant-app.git`
 4. Once the clone has completed, on the command line enter the following to change to the Design Rant directory: `cd designrant-app`
-5. Use the command line to create a new branch for the post you wish to write, for example: `git checkout -b sld-disney-post`
+5. Use the command line to create a new branch for the post you wish to write, for example: `git checkout -b your-branch-name`
+6. Set a remote called "upstream" that references the the main Design Rant repo (will be needed for later): `git remote add upstream https://github.com/slarsendisney/designrant-app.git`

 ### Adding content